 Small can be beautiful.
-16 of the finest string players, playing the finest instruments, via the finest signal path in The Hall at Air Studios, London.
-This is a super deep-sampled encyclopedia of string articulations and techniques.
-The professional edition strengthens the core patches from Spitfire Chamber Strings, including four additional microphone positions and three CPU-friendly stereo mixes by award-winning engineer Jake Jackson, giving a hugely diverse range of signals for all sounds.
+We handpicked 16 of the finest string players to perform an encyclopaedia of articulations and techniques, recorded via the finest signal path in The Hall at Air Studios, London.
+This smaller section gives you more attention to detail than our Symphonic range, while still capturing the resonance of the hall.
+The Professional edition includes four additional microphone positions and three CPU-friendly stereo mixes by award-winning engineer Jake Jackson, giving you a hugely diverse range of of string sounds.

 Elvish Protocols (alt mics only) - Joaquim Badia (0:00 / 2:11)